thebadcoder96/thebadcoder96/README.md

 - 👋 Hi, I’m Mishahal, a Data Enthusiast.
-I’m leanring and interested in Data Engineering and Data Science.
+- I’m interested in Data Engineering and Data Science.
 - 📫 How to reach me on [Linkedin](https://www.linkedin.com/in/mishalsalim/)

 <!---